bkrieger1991/rabbitcli/src/RabbitMQ.CLI.Proxy/readme.md

 This configuration pattern is a built-in feature of Microsoft's `ASP.NET Core`.

 # Using the proxy
-Once your container is up and running, you can start publishing messages using `HTTP POST` Requests to the host, where your container is available, using the mapped port (default: `15673`).
+Once your container is up and running, you can start publishing messages using `HTTP POST` requests to the host, where your container is available, using the mapped port (default: `15673`).

 `POST https://<your-host>:<port>/`